roicort/django-liberty/README.md

 docker compose exec backend poetry run python manage.py createsuperuser
 ```

 The second option how to create new user account is to register it on the front end.
-The Django admin provides simple registration form.
+The Django admin provides simple registration form in account/signup/ endpoint.
+After the registration, the user account will be created in the backend.

 ### OpenAPI